Nankeen night heronUmu kōtuku

 Identification

 A stocky, short-necked heron usually found skulking inside tree canopies, where the birds roost during the daytime.
 It has a characteristic hunched appearance when perched, making it look broad-shouldered and large-headed.
-Adults have a black crown and hind neck, a narrow burnt-orange line above the eye, rufous-brown upperparts and wings, and a short square rufous-brown tail.
-The underparts cream with burnt-orange cheeks, neck and sides of upper breast, more intensely coloured when breeding.
+Adults have a dark blue-black crown and hind neck, a narrow burnt-orange line above the eye, rufous-brown upperparts and wings, and a short square rufous-brown tail.
+The underparts are cream with burnt-orange cheeks, neck and sides of upper breast, seemingly more intensely coloured when breeding.
 The underwing coverts are beige, and the flight feathers rufous brown.
-Breeding birds also have two thin white plumes projecting from the crown down towards the back.
+Adult birds also have two or three thin white plumes projecting from the crown down towards the back.
+These are most obvious in breeding birds but have been seen on adult birds at other times of the year.
+Some birds in second-year plumage also show white plumes.
 The bill is black and heavy, about the same length as the head, the top edge curving downwards towards the tip.
 Bare skin between the eye and bill is pale lime-yellow, and the iris orange, accentuated by a narrow ring of dark feathers around the eye.
-The legs are creamy yellow; shorter than other herons in New Zealand, the feet just projecting beyond the tail in flight.
+The legs are normally creamy yellow, but become salmon-red in some breeding individuals.
+The legs are shorter than other herons in New Zealand, the feet just projecting beyond the tail in flight.
 Sexes similar but the female is slightly smaller.

-Similar species: Australasian bittern is distinctly bigger, heavier, and browner, with broadly streaked underparts and finely‑barred underwings.
+Similar species: Australasian bittern is larger, heavier, and browner, with broadly streaked underparts and finely‑barred underwings.
 Similar-sized cattle egret is much slimmer and paler; other heron species are considerably larger with longer necks, curved in flight, and longer legs that project well beyond the tail.

 Distribution and habitat

-Nankeen night herons are resident only along the Whanganui River from around Pipiriki to Whanganui where it was first noted in the early 1990s and subsequently found breeding.
-Birds have been recorded from various sites there almost every year since.
-Elsewhere in New Zealand it is rare vagrant, recorded on at least 24 occasions between 1845 and 2013, ranging from the Snares Islands in the south to the Waikato River near Maungatautari and Pakowai, Hawkes Bay, in the north and east.
-It may have bred at Blenheim in 1958.
+Nankeen night herons are resident along the Whanganui River from around Pipiriki to Whanganui where it was first noted in the early 1990s and subsequently found breeding.
+Birds have been recorded from various sites there almost every year since, in recent years most commonly at Ūpokongaro, where there is a small established breeding colony.
+Birds are present there throughout the year, with over 570 sightings reported in eBird up to December 2025.
+Elsewhere in New Zealand it is rare vagrant, recorded on at least 44 occasions between 1845 and 2025, ranging recently from Western Springs Lakeside Park (Auckland) in the north, Raglan (Waikato) in the west, Pōrangahau (Hawkes Bay) in the east, and south to Waitati and Sawyer’s Bay, near Dunedin, and the Snares Islands.
+The species may have bred at Blenheim in 1958 and, more recently, at Ohakune just outside the Whanganui R catchment, where a recently fledged chick was photographed and a nest found.
 Three banded birds released from Wellington Zoo in 1982 were subsequently seen separately at Pakawau, Golden Bay (Aug 1983), Waiwhetu Stream, Lower Hutt (Jan 1984), and Warkworth (1984).
 There is no evidence that these birds or those released near Wellington in 1852 became established or bred.

 Population